ahandsomeChineseboy/inet/tutorials/queueing/doc/PriorityQueue.rst

 Priority Queue
 ==============

+This step demonstrates the :ned:`PriorityQueue` module.
+The module contains a configurable number of :ned:`PacketQueue`'s.
+A :ned:`PacketClassifier` module classifies packets into the queues according to the configured packet classifier function.
+A :ned:`PriorityScheduler` pops packets from the first non-empty queue, thus earlier queues have a priority over the later ones.

 In this step, packets are produced periodically (randomly) by an active packet source (:ned:`ActivePacketSource`).
 The packets are collected periodically (randomly) by an active packet sink (:ned:`ActivePacketSink`).
 The source and the sink is connected